Arkham/vimfiles/README.md

 3. Go into ".vim" and run "rake":
    `cd ~/.vim && rake`

-This will install "~/.vimrc" and "~/.gvimrc" symlinks that point to files inside the ".vim" directory.
+This will install a "~/.vimrc" symlink to the config inside the ".vim" directory.

 ## Features: